skip to content

 Trauma Resilience in UK Policing

-About the research 2016-2022
+About the research

 “Counter Terrorism Policing is full of officers and staff who do not need to be motivated to stop terrorists.
 They get up every day to put themselves psychologically and physically in harm’s way on behalf of the public they are sworn to protect.
 But, behind the badge they are human beings who experience the most terrible things and it has a profound impact that needs training care and support - precisely the kind of training, care and support you provide.
 I am more grateful for your help than I can possibly express in this short statement but simply I say - thank you.”

 The UK's first survey to assess trauma management and working conditions in UK policing engaged with 18,175 officers and staff across the UK between October and December 2018.
 Headline findings set the UK’s first Post-Traumatic Stress Disorder (PTSD) prevalence rate in policing at 1 in 5 and the world’s first Complex PTSD rate in a working population (12%).
+In 2022 the first evidence of a connection between job quality and working conditions with Complex Post Traumatic Stress Disorder in UK policing was published.
+Data sharing between other Universities continues to keep alive this resource and the insight it offers into how the culture of policing permeates and can have direct relationships with health and wellbeing.
+The data continues to be brought to life by other Universities (Manchester and Glasgow) involved in the AIRWAVE project and used in PhD research (Glasgow) to advance our knowledge of the health and wellbeing issues UK police workforces face.

-The new Police Traumatic Events Checklist (PTEC)
+Police Traumatic Events Checklist (PTEC): UK and Abroad

-In order to meet the challenges of the pandemic, we turn to the most influential and insightful voices in resilience and mental health to find out what we can do on the ground to help protect our protectors that much more.
+In order to meet the challenges of the pandemic, we turned to the most influential and insightful voices in resilience and mental health to find out what we can do on the ground to help protect our protectors that much more.
 Who’s saying what about developing resilience in the police during Covid19...

 Latest news